Barbara Nicholls

 How much does it cost?

-From £[fixed price], scoped to the size of your data estate.
+From £4,000, scoped to the size of your data estate.
 Set against the cost of a migration that goes wrong, or a board decision made on the wrong number, it pays for itself the moment it catches the first real issue.